kanchukaitis/vsm/README.md

 ## Known Limitations

 The original FORTRAN model was developed for Northern Hemisphere applications.
 As a consequence the definition of a year in the model is from January 1st to December 31st, which is unlikely to be adequate for Southern Hemisphere tree-ring applications.

+The original FORTRAN also had additional modules for calculating cell size and which could also be used to derive density-type metrics.
+This module has not be migrated to MATLAB.

 ## Octave Functionality